jxxcarlson/elm-markdown/README.md

 which offers a small set of extensions, along with options:

 - Standard: the usual thing
-- Extended: strike-though text, Poetry and Verbatim blocks
+- Extended: strike-though text, tables, and Poetry and Verbatim blocks
-- ExtendedMath: like extended, but math formulas written in TeX/LaTeX are rendered, e.g.,
+- ExtendedMath: like Extended, but math formulas written in TeX/LaTeX, eg.,
 ```
 This **is** a test: $a^2 + b^2 = c^2$.
 ```
-is properly rendered.
+are properly rendered.

 See [markdown.minilatex.app](https://markdown.minilatex.app)